Site logo

 Top 3

-2) Best rates: Even for small amounts OFX (review) is significant cheaper than a bank, but as the amounts increase you will OFX gets cheaper (in percentage terms).
-For amounts above $7000 USD, £4000, $9500 CAD/AUD their combination of online and 24/7 telephone support as well as a network of offices in many countries makes them hard to beat.
+2) Best for larger amounts.
+For amounts above $7000 USD, £4000, $9500 CAD/AUD OFX (review) is significantly cheaper than a bank, but as the amounts increase your OFX rates get more affordable (in percentage terms).
+But that is not the best bit – their combination of online and 24/7 telephone support as well as a network of offices around the world makes them my favorite.

 How it Works

-Money transfer services follow a simple three step process.
+Money transfer services follow a simple three-step process.

 Competitive: Exchange rates and fees that are designed to beat the banks.
 You must have a bank account in the country from which you are transferring and which you are receiving (the latter is required only if you are sending to yourself).